About

 I didn’t start out planning to become a data scientist.
 I studied agronomy engineering at Institut Agro - Agrocampus Ouest (Rennes) — which is fundamentally about applying science to complex living systems — and during my statistics courses I realized that the analytical side was what excited me most.
 Not just running models, but understanding why a method works, and what it can and can’t tell you about the real world.

 After finishing both my engineering degree and a master’s in applied mathematics and statistics in 2021, I joined Astek / IT&M Stats, a consultancy that places statisticians and data scientists inside large R&D organizations.
-That structure has shaped how I work: every 12–18 months, a new domain, a new team, a new set of constraints.
-It forces you to get good at context-switching, at earning trust quickly, and at building things that work without you being there to explain them.
+That structure has shaped how I work: missions ranging from a few months to nearly two years, each bringing a new domain, a new team, a new set of constraints.
+It forces you to get good at context-switching, at earning trust quickly, and at building things that still work when you’re not in the room to explain them.

 Then Sanofi R&D, where I shifted from pure analysis to building.
-I designed and shipped a full R Shiny platform for managing pilot manufacturing chains across 100+ clinical projects — took on the Scrum Master role alongside the development work.
-That was the project that taught me that useful software is harder to build than correct software.
+I designed and shipped a full R Shiny platform to predict and simulate manufacturing plant resource capacity across global sites, driving drug production planning and decision-making — and took on the Scrum Master role alongside the development work.
+That was the project that taught me that useful software is harder to build than correct software, and that documentation, workshops, UAT, and handover are part of engineering rather than tasks that happen after it.

 After Sanofi, a stint at Abolis, a microbiome biotech startup.
 Six months, full autonomy, multi-omics data pipelines, no hand-holding.
 Very different energy from a pharma company, and I learned a lot from it.

-Now I’m at Chanel Parfums Beauté R&D, working on machine learning and computer vision for fragrance and cosmetics development.
-Still on mission via Astek/IT&M Stats, but this is the most technically ambitious role so far — models that go into production, tools that scientists depend on daily.
+Now I’m at Chanel Parfums Beauté R&D, working on machine learning, R Shiny applications, and internal data products for fragrance and cosmetics development.
+Still on mission via Astek/IT&M Stats, but this is the most technically ambitious role so far — production models, app catalogs, platform tooling, and software that scientists depend on daily.

 Outside of work: I’ve been following One Piece for years — not casually, properly following it.
 It’s one of the few long-form narratives that actually earns its length, and I find the way it builds on itself across decades genuinely interesting.
 I play video games when life allows, which is less often than I’d like.
 And I have a lot of time for people who can say “I was wrong about that” without making a production of it — the ones who just update and move on.
 It’s rarer than it should be.